 As before, go to Define and select brain.
 In this case, check the options Override and Polish.
 Next, press Apply.

 Finally, save your work.

 In the Object menu part, Select * to show all defined objects.
 They appear in their typical colors on 3D view and cross-sectional images.

-Next, click on Surgery at the bottom right of the Segmentation window.
-A toolbox with instruments appears on the right which can be used as in the Tempo or Sinus modules.
+Next, click Surgery at the bottom right of the Segmentation window.
+A toolbox with instruments appears on the right which can be used as in the Tempo or Sinus applications.

 When you press the small triangle besides the Save button at the lower left of the menu, you can select the option Save as Case.

-With this option, your case is published in one of the training modules such as Tempo or Sinus, where it becomes available in the same way as the predefined training cases.
-A dialog box opens which prompts you for case name, short and detailed descriptions, and the module where the case is to appear.
+With this option, your case is published in one of the training applications such as Tempo or Sinus, where it becomes available in the same way as the predefined training cases.
+A dialog box opens which prompts you for case name, short and detailed descriptions, and the application where the case is to appear.

 Using the task authoring tools (see the manual, section 8.1), you can also define training tasks for your newly defined cases.